 - Add aromatics & tomatoes: Add ginger, garlic and all spices to pot.
 Toast in oil for about 30-60 seconds, being cautious to avoid browning the garlic.
 Add tomatoes and season with salt.
 Add back lamb.
 Stir in about 1 ½ cups water or enough to cover meat.

 - Simmer curry: Bring curry to a simmer and cook over low to medium-low heat for about 2-2 ½ hours or until lamb is tender and sauce is flavorful.
-Add additional water while cooking, if needed, if sauce becomes too thin.
+Add additional water while cooking, if needed, if sauce becomes too thick.
 Alternately, if sauce is too thin, simmer curry until it thickens to desired consistency.

 - Fry eggplant: Heat a large nonstick pan over medium-high heat.
 Add ¼ cup of oil, followed by eggplant.
 Toss to combine.
 Do not salt immediately.
 Brown eggplant on all sides, then season generously with salt.
 Cook until well-browned and tender, adjusting heat as needed, for a total of about 12-15 minutes.
 Stir into curry after lamb is tender.
 Taste and adjust seasoning.
 Add a pinch of sugar to balance flavors, if desired.